matsselen/pyolab/README.md

 __2. Getting Python 2.7:__ Go to [Anaconda](https://www.continuum.io/downloads) and follow the directions to get a free installation of Python 2.7 on your computer (do __not install Python 3.6__, this is slightly different and will not work).

 A nice bonus of this installation for Windows users is that it also installs an application called _Anaconda Prompt_, which provides a command-line interface that will be very useful.
-Mac and Linux users can just use the native terminal window whenever you need a command prompt.
+Mac and Linux users can just use the native terminal window whenever you need a command-line interface.

-__3. Installing PySerial:__ Open up a terminal window (or _Anaconda Prompt_ if you are using Windows), and type `pip install pyserial`.
+__3. Installing PySerial:__ Open up a command-line interface (_Anaconda Prompt_ a terminal window), and type `pip install pyserial`.
 The PySerial module will be added to your Python configuration.

 __4. Run the example code:__ You are now ready to try it out.
 Plug in your Dongle and turn on your Remote.
 If you are running from a command line, _cd_ to one of the example folders and then type `python userExample.py` to run it.
 If you are using Anaconda's _Spyder_ application, open one of the _userExample.py_ files using the GUI and click the Run button.

+---

+## License
+Use this code at your own risk in accordance with the Open Source BSD-3-Clause license.